TLCFEM/suanPan-manual/docs/Basic/Obtain.md

 ## Execute Program

-By default, the `AVX` support is turned on to utilize CPU capability.
-For CPUs that do not support `AVX`, the application **cannot** be successfully executed.
+By default, the `AVX2` support is turned on to utilize CPU capability.
+For CPUs that do not support `AVX2`, the application **cannot** be successfully executed.
 Users can either compile the program by themselves or request a specific version by filing an issue.
-Processors that do not support `AVX` may be too slow to perform HPC based simulations.

 The name of the executable is `suanPan`, however, snap/chocolatey/scoop will create shim executable named as `suanpan`.
 Depending on how the application is installed, one may use `suanpan` or `suanPan` to invoke the application.